cmput429/429-resources/README.md

 - `GEM_TESTS='$GEM_PATH/tests`

 Setting these environment variables will allow you to use the scripts in the `scripts/` directory in place instead of copying to the gem5 repository.
 Additionally this makes it easier to explain things during the tutorial videos.

+A `Hello World!` program is located in the `scripts` directory to help you get familiar with the gem5 simulator.
+There are also a collection of tutorial videos located on the [course website](https://cmput429.github.io/429-labs/) that you should watch, since they contain a myriad of useful tidbits.